paltamura/object_tracking/README.md

 ## License 📄

-This project is licensed under the MIT License - see the file [LICENSE.md](LICENSE.md) for details
+This project is licensed under the MIT License - see the file [LICENSE](LICENSE) for details

 ---
 ⌨️ with ❤️ by [paltamura](https://github.com/paltamura) 😊